 And this is just a short list.
-For a full list of symptoms by pregnancy week go to Start4Life pregnancy.
+For a complete list of symptoms by pregnancy week, go to Start4Life pregnancy.
 ALL the possible symptoms are included – spoiler alert, it’s A LOT.
 And guess what?
 We do this for nine months!
 Honestly, the physical changes our bodies go through is insane!

 So why am I mentioning this?
 In all honesty, it’s for sympathy.
 Like I said above, growing another human is hard work.
 So, what can I do to help, I hear you ask?
 Well, I’m glad you asked!
-Here are some ideas for how to be a supportive husband during pregnancy.
+Here are some ideas on how to support your partner during pregnancy.

-I’m sure you’ve experienced it where one minute your partner will be fine, the next minute she’s biting your head off because you said yes in a funny way, then the next thing she’s bawling her eyes out because Big Ben has just been silenced for 4 years and now it will only ring on special occasions and London just won’t be the same….just me?
+I’m sure you’ve experienced it where one minute your partner will be fine.
+The next minute, she’s biting your head off because you said yes in a funny way.
+Then, the next thing, she’s bawling her eyes out because Big Ben has just been silenced for four years and now it will only ring on special occasions.
+London just won’t be the same….just me?
 Moving on.

 Offer Foot/Back/Leg Rubs

 Everything aches and everything swells.
-I cannot tell you how amazing it feels to have your little fat, swollen feet rubbed or your aching back rubbed.
+I cannot tell you how amazing it feels to have your little fat, swollen feet rubbed, or your aching back rubbed.
 Don’t like feet?
-Tough luck, your partner is growing your child, her body is going through an enormous change.
+Tough luck; your partner is growing your child, her body is going through an enormous change.
 She deserves a foot rub.

 For a while, our lives will revolve around food.
 Either not eating it because of morning sickness, or we can’t eat enough!
 Whenever you pop to the shop, make sure you pick up the latest craving.
 It might not just be the normal ice cream, chocolate or crisps.
 I really loved iced water when I was pregnant and always needed ice in the house!
-I cannot tell you how devastating it is when you go to get your latest craving out of the cupboard or fridge, and it’s all gone!
-Pick yourself up a little treat too but just be prepared to share it!!
+I cannot tell you how devastating it is when you go to get your latest craving out of the cupboard, fridge or freezer and it’s all gone!
+Pick yourself up a little treat, too but be prepared to share it!!

 Have A Bit Of Sympathy

 Could you imagine going to work after being sick, having a headache and being so tired you don’t have the energy to brush your teeth?
-That’s that the reality for some woman when they are pregnant but they’re just expected to carry on with their day like nothing is wrong.
-Offer some emotional support during pregnancy, your wife will be so grateful.
+That’s the reality for some women when they are pregnant, but they’re just expected to carry on with their day like nothing is wrong.
+Offer emotional support as well as physical support during pregnancy; your wife will be so grateful.

 Make Sure That You Pack Your Hospital Bag

-When I was pregnant with Little J I made sure that both our bags were packed and ready to go.
+When I was pregnant with Little J, I made sure that both our Hospital bags were packed and ready to go.
 Guess who didn’t?
-Even though I had asked Darren to pack his bag numerous times for some reason he didn’t.
-We ended being in the hospital for about 4 days.
-Seriously, please just pack your bag ready before the baby arrives!
+Even though I had asked Darren to pack his bag numerous times, for some reason, he didn’t.
+We ended being in the hospital for about four days.
+Seriously, please pack your bag ready before the baby arrives!

 Help Around The House*

-I am extremely lucky as me and Darren share the housework so this wasn’t so much of an issue for us.
-If your partner is normally the one to do all this consider helping out, as the little things really do make such a difference.
+I am fortunate as me and Darren share the housework, so this wasn’t so much of an issue for us.
+If your partner is usually the one to do all this, consider helping out, as the little things really do make such a difference.
 Run the hoover round, bring some washing downstairs, do the washing up.
-Do you really want your pregnant partner lugging the hoover upstairs?
+Do you honestly want your pregnant partner lugging the hoover upstairs?

-*Little side note here, if you’re not already helping around the house stop being so bloody lazy.
+*Little side note here, if you’re not already helping around the house, stop being so bloody lazy.
 Yes, you may go to work, but you both live in the house.
-It’s really old fashioned to expect the woman to do everything around the house so pull your finger out.
+It’s extremely old fashioned to expect the woman to do everything around the house, so pull your finger out.